kamilburda/gimp-python-wrappers/README.md

 You may adjust the output directory.

-Alternatively, you can run the generator from the Python-Fu console - choose `Filters -> Development -> Python-Fu -> Console` and enter
+Alternatively, you can run the generator from the Python-Fu console - choose `Filters -> Development -> Python-Fu -> Python Console` and enter

 ```
 procedure = Gimp.get_pdb().lookup_procedure('generate-pdb-stubs')